-- (i) owes any fines, fees, charges or costs to CMSEF, - (ii) continues to fail to appear at Disciplinary Proceedings without good cause or - (iii) continues to impede the progress of Disciplinary Proceedings.
+(i) (i) owes any fines, fees, charges or costs to CMSEF,

+(ii)(ii) continues to fail to appear at Disciplinary Proceedings without good cause or

+(iii)(iii) continues to impede the progress of Disciplinary Proceedings.

 Within a reasonable period after the filing of a request for reinstatement, the Appeals Panel will conduct a hearing to consider the request.
-At the hearing for reinstatement, the respondent will present its, his case supporting the reinstatement and the Compliance Department, acting on behalf of the Chief Compliance Officer may, in its discretion, present its case opposing or supporting the reinstatement and admissible evidence and facts and call, examine and cross-examine witnesses.
+At the hearing for reinstatement, the respondent will present its, his case supporting the reinstatement and the Compliance Department, acting on behalf of the Chief Compliance Officer may, in its discretion, present its case opposing or supporting the reinstatement and each may present relevant and admissible evidence and facts and call, examine and cross-examine witnesses.
 At the hearing for reinstatement, CMSEF may require Participants, Authorized Persons, Authorized Users, Clearing Members, or Participant's Customers to appear as witnesses and produce evidence if the Appeals Panel determines that the evidence is relevant.